 Not long ago companies focused solely on improving their products, brand image, and customer experience.
 Today, companies have realized the importance of sustainability and have shifted their attention to the packaging as well.
 Sustainable packaging has gained tremendous popularity due to the overwhelming amount of waste generated by disposal, most of which is sent to landfills.

 Many companies are actively looking into different ways of incorporating sustainable materials and practices in the packaging of their products to create less impact on the planet.
-Consider making adjustments to follow these trends and make your packaging more sustainable in 2017!
+Consider making adjustments to follow these trends and make your packaging more sustainable!

 Make packaging disposal instructions clear on the product and clarify if there are any sustainable claims.
 With increased transparency, you can help inform your customers on how to recycle the product packaging or how to dispose of it properly.

 The concept of lightweight packaging is gaining momentum as of late.
 There are numerous benefits – you need less material to produce packages, the environmental impact from transport is minimized, and the waste sent to landfills is reduced.

 Use Recyclable Materials

 The easiest way to ensure the packaging creates the least impact on the planet is by manufacturing it using recyclable materials such as corrugated containers and shipping boxes, paper, recyclable plastic, etc. Before you begin production, make sure to discuss the different material options available with your packaging manufacturer.